Prashan Madumal

 Researcher and Engineer

-I am a researcher in the AI and Autonomy Lab at The University of Melbourne.
-My research area is in Explainable AI and Reinforcement Learning.
-My thesis explores how actions, behaviors and decisions of sequential decision making agents (e.g. reinforcement learning agents) can be explained using causal models.
+Hello!
+I am a machine learning researcher in Trustworthy AI, AI safety, Explainable AI and Reinforcement Learning.
+As a research fellow at the University of Oxford, I explored how safe, trustworthy, fair and interpretable methods can be developed in computer vision and language models.
+My PhD (University of Melbourne) thesis investigated how actions, behaviours and decisions of sequential decision making agents (e.g. reinforcement learning agents) can be explained using causal models.

 Interests